• Skip to primary navigation

 It also has less cholesterol.

-These nutritional differences make Kobe beef a great choice for people looking for a healthier and tastier beef dish.
+These nutritional differences make Kobe beef a great choice for people looking for a healthier and tastier beef dish - compare cuts in a corned beef round vs brisket comparison to see how nutrition and use can vary by cut.

 Similarities Between Kobe Beef and Regular Beef